 Through donations, bursaries and awards, the Tallow Chandlers’ Company supports schools, including three flagship London schools, further and higher educational establishments and organisations linked by trade.
 We enjoy a continued relationship with our Past Award Winners, who are invited to a special annual supper at Tallow Chandlers' Hall.

 The Company first began supporting Grieg City Academy in 2013; it is a mixed, non-selective secondary school for pupils aged 11 to 18 and there are just over 1000 pupils on roll, including Sixth Formers.
 On leaving school, the students typically go on to university, employment or apprenticeships.
 Currently two Tallow Chandlers’ Company members sit on the school’s Board.

 The Academy has supported the construction of a bespoke STEM centre which is used for robotics, coding and electric car racing, and Primary school outreach, and teams have successfully competed in the annual VEX World Robotics Championships in Dallas, USA.
 The school also has a thriving Sailing Club, with teams competing in the ASTO race, the Etchells Worlds Cowes and the Round the Island Race.
 To find out more about the school, please visit their website.

-The Company supports pupils both inside and outside the school gates, the latter by supporting relevant charities and youth organisations in the regional area, examples include The Smallpeice Trust Arkwright Engineering Scholarship and Ceres Reimagine Science Competition, and we plan to grow our support.
+The Company supports pupils both inside and outside the school gates, the latter by supporting relevant charities and youth organisations in the regional area, examples include The Smallpeice Trust Arkwright Engineering Scholarship and Ceres Reimagine Science Competition.

 Students go on to take up places at Oxbridge and Russell Group universities, specialist colleges and universities, apprenticeships and training.
 To find out more about the school, please visit their website.